Bologna City Guide

 Quick facts

-• The University of Bologna, established in 1088, remains the oldest continuously operating university in the Western world.
+- Established in 1088, the University of Bologna is the oldest continuously operating university in the Western world.

-• A hidden network of ancient canals still flows beneath the city, visible through a small window on Via Piella.
+- A hidden network of ancient canals still flows beneath the city streets, visible through a small window on Via Piella.

 Top attractions & tours